-I think have the best job in the world.
-I can’t imagine doing anything else, and I can’t imagine quitting or retiring.
+I'm a lucky guy to have been at the right place at the right time and accidentally started a bike company.
+To this day, I can’t imagine doing anything else, and I can’t imagine quitting or retiring.

 Let’s do a features and benefits analysis: